Connect with us

 Mississippi One Grant AMA with Molly Minta

-On Wednesday, December 8, higher education reporter Molly Minta answered your questions about the Mississippi One Grant, a financial aid proposal, through our text line.
+On Wednesday, December 8, higher education reporter Molly Minta answered your questions about the Mississippi One Grant, a financial aid proposal, through our students text line.

 Below is a selection of reader questions asked during the AMA that were answered by Molly.